yashksaini-coder/Javascript-30Days/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project folder you want to use.
-3. Follow the instructions provided in the project's README file.
+3. Follow the instructions provided in each Day Task README file.

 ## Author